Monday, September 27, 2021

 the well-fed ones there

-offered a welcome of wealthy words
+offered wealthy words of welcome,

-they fastened more and more locks
+to lock more and more iron

 on the gilded gates.